gfiorav/carto_loves_mac/README.md

 make install
 ```

+NOTE: If you find issues with a missing `sql.h` header file, do: `brew install psqlodbc` and try again.

-In case you've tried these instructions with PostgreSQL 9.6 and encountered an error with odbc_fdw, try editing `odbc_fdw.c` with the changes found here: https://github.com/CartoDB/odbc_fdw/pull/46/files
+NOTE: In case you've tried these instructions with PostgreSQL 9.6 and encountered an error with odbc_fdw, try editing `odbc_fdw.c` with the changes found here: https://github.com/CartoDB/odbc_fdw/pull/46/files

 If the installation is successful we're done here.
 The user creation process will create the extension for all new users.
 If you want to upgrade an existent user, make sure to connect to the user database (you can find the database name in `user.database_name` field) and run: